 Our PSHE provision is embedded across the curriculum.
 It directs our assemblies and underpins the ethos of the school.
 It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves.

 As a School, we have embraced the Values Based Learning model and embedded this across all subjects.
-(See our PSHE and Behaviour Policies)
+(See our PSHE and Behaviour Policies).
 Children are regularly taught about how to stay safe when using the internet and are encouraged to recognise that people are not always who they say they are online.
 They are taught to seek adult help if they are upset or concerned about anything they read or see on the internet.
+Internet safety is an integral part of the school's ICT and PSHE curriculum.
 The filtering systems in our school blocks inappropriate content, including extremist content.
 (See our E Safety Policy)